 Achieving profitable sustainability

 That said, prioritising sustainability throughout the entire value chain of a global organisation is transformative and requires resource and time, so preparing at the earliest opportunity makes good business sense.
-Our latest discussion paper Market demand: changing perceptions in the era of climate and nature disruption is focussed on fashion and apparel and part of a sector-specific series considering changing market demand as a transition risk.
+Our latest discussion paper Market trends: sustainability as business opportunity in fashion and apparel is part of a sector-specific series considering changing market trends as a transition risk.
 The paper features a case study that explores the decade-long business transformation of a fictional fast-fashion company, Wardrobe Inc. The detailed study identifies key insights that help Wardrobe Inc. to address market-demand risks and opportunities, build brand value and achieve profitable sustainability in readiness for the net-positive future.
 While Wardrobe Inc. is a fictional company, the data used are representative of similar-sized organisations in the apparel sector.

 Companies must move with market conditions.
 Analytics that enable a business to keep abreast of shifts in consumer demand and deliver a holistic view of the risks and opportunities that emerge from these changes can offer organisations early warning of future market trends.
 These insights support better strategic decision-making that builds resilience against potential revenue shocks and positions a company to establish a business advantage.

-- Download the discussion paper Market demand: changing perceptions in the era of climate and nature disruption – fashion and apparel here.
+- Download the discussion paper Market trends: sustainability as business opportunity in fashion and apparel here.